The finitistic dimension of a triangulated category: The big finitistic dimension

 \subsection{Acknowledgement}

 I am grateful to Janina Letz for useful comments and for sharing her computations of the finitistic dimension in some interesting examples.
+Additional thanks to Hongxing Chen for pointing out some inaccuracies in a previous version.
 This work was supported by the Deutsche Forschungsgemeinschaft (SFB-TRR 358/1 2023 - 491392403).